Get your web analytics right from the start!

 To start using Google Analytics, you’ll need to have a Google account.
 And trust me, you’ll want to have a Google account.
 It’s not just Google Analytics that is useful.
 Google also has other valuable tools such as Google Tag Manager and Google Data Studio.

-And if you intend to run a business, G Suite is the best business tool!
+And if you intend to run a business, Google Workspace (formerly G Suite) is the best business tool!
 I use it for my domain email and all my business documents.

 Bear in mind that Google Analytics is crucial if you intend to run an online business.
 With Google Analytics, you can make data-driven decisions to grow your business.